jmontleon/pixelbook-fedora/README.md

 # Troubleshooting.
 When rebooting users have observed sound continuing to fail and the mouse not working.
 If this happens, the problem is often remedied by rebooting via the Power+Refresh button or holding down the the power button until the system powers off and then using it to power on the system again.
 The touchpad section above contains a service that will mask the problem in the case of the mouse.

 See past issues for examples [1](https://github.com/jmontleon/pixelbook-fedora/issues/1) and [2](https://github.com/jmontleon/pixelbook-fedora/issues/2)

+Issues are welcome if you think you found something Pixelbook specific.
+Full logs, detailed explanations of steps taken, configuration performed, etc. are important.
+It is impossible to provide help with comments that simply state things aren't working as expected.

 # Other distributions
 For the most part nothing in this repo is distribution specific other than the availability of packages to simplify the install process.
 The primary adjustments you will need to be concerned about are listed below.